Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     }
     ```

     No other commands are supported.
-If any other commands are attempted to be invoked, the log will report the method is not found.
+If any other commands are attempted to be invoked, the log will report the command is not found.

     </p>
     </details>